typescript-eslint/typescript-eslint/packages/eslint-plugin-typescript/docs/rules/adjacent-overload-signatures.md

 # Enforces member overloads to be consecutive.

-Grouping overloaded members (methods and functions) together can improve readability of the code.
+Grouping overloaded members together can improve readability of the code.

 ## Rule Details